31-Point Outline for Structural Reforms in Bangladesh

 13

-There will be no compromise on corruption.
-A white paper will be published investigating money laundering and corruption that took place over the last one decade and a half, and persons identified as responsible shall be brought to book.
-Adequate administrative and legal measures will be taken to bring back home the money laundered outside the country.
-Transparency and accountability shall be ensured in the Anti-Corruption Commission through systematic reforms, in addition to reforming the Anti-Corruption Commission and Anti-Corruption law.
-‘Ombudsman’ will be put in place as provided under the constitution.
+There will be zero tolerance for corruption.
+A white paper will be published to investigate money laundering and corruption over the past decade and a half, with those responsible held accountable.
+Adequate administrative and legal measures will be taken to bring back the money laundered outside Bangladesh.
+Transparency and accountability within the Anti-Corruption Commission will be ensured through systematic reforms, alongside amendments to the Anti-Corruption Commission and anti-corruption laws.
+An ‘Ombudsman’ will be appointed under the constitution to strengthen this oversight further.

 14